Danyl-Kniaziev/my-cinema-app/README.md

 </div>

 ## 📔 Project description
-A simple REST server program engineered for cinema. this app supports:
+A simple REST server program engineered for cinema.
+This app supports:

 * registration and authentication users
 * filling out shopping cart tickets and ordering